 The Process

 After the milk is collected, it is tested for bacteria and then filtered and cooled.
 Every Friday, a tanker stops at each of the five farms to collect the milk and deliver it to the local Co-op, where it is pumped into a silo to set it aside from the batches coming in from the other hundreds of farms in the Co-op.
-This milk is then separated into rich dairy cream and combined with premium Irish Whiskey to become Irish Cream Liqueur within 48 hours of collection.
+This milk is then separated into rich dairy cream and combined with premium Irish whiskey to become Irish cream liqueur within 48 hours of collection.

-Happy cows produce the highest quality milk.
+Happy cows produce the highest quality milk

 A happy cow often has what farmers call “happy lines”, the fat rolls that develop around a cow’s ribs, a sign that it’s a well-fed cow with excellent nutrition.